-When you travel, the chances are you are going to be doing a fair bit of walking.
-We usually spend many hours on our feet each day of our trips, whether that be hiking or just exploring city attractions.
+When you travel, the chances are you’re going to be doing a fair bit of walking.
+We usually spend many hours on our feet each day of our trips, whether that’s hiking up mountains or just exploring city attractions, and the right pair of shoes really does make or break the trip.

-We’ve spent years traveling for many months out of the year, often walking in excess of 20,000 steps a day researching destinations.
-We do everything from exploring cities to hiking up mountains, and our trips cover all sorts of terrain, from city streets to deserts to dirt and snow-covered trails.
+We’ve spent years travelling many months out of the year, often walking 20,000+ steps a day researching destinations.
+We do everything from city exploring to mountain hiking, and our trips cover all sorts of terrain, from city streets to deserts to dirt and snow-covered trails.

-Based on our experiences traveling (and wearing many pairs of shoes!), I’ve put together this list of the best travel shoes for men.
-We also have a guide to travel shoes for women here.
+Based on all that walking (and an embarrassing number of pairs of shoes), I’ve put together this guide to the travel shoes I actually wear, plus the picks I’d recommend across every category.
+We also have a guide to travel shoes for women here, written by Jess.

 Table of Contents: